 - National, state, and local trade association governance, operations and contracting

-Larry led the successful five-year effort to prepare and issue the Model Nonprofit Corporation Act, Third Edition, currently serves as Chair of the Model Nonprofit Corporation Act Subcommittee of the American Bar Association’s Business Law Section, and is chairing the effort to revise and update that model statute.
+Larry led the successful five-year effort to prepare and issue the Model Nonprofit Corporation Act, Fourth Edition, as Chair of the Model Nonprofit Corporation Act Subcommittee of the American Bar Association’s Business Law Section.
+He also was one of the drafters of Model Nonprofit Corporation Act, Third Edition.

-Larry has experience as a board chair, nonprofit president, officer, and board member.
+Larry has experience as a board chair, nonprofit president, officer, and nonprofit board member.
 He served as Chair of Philadelphia Foundation’s Board of Managers.
 Philadelphia Foundation is a community foundation with over $700 million in assets.
 He currently is Chair Emeritus of that foundation.
 In addition, he served as the elected Chancellor (president) of the 11,000-attorney Philadelphia Bar Association.